Dominic Smith Player Props: Nationals vs. Athletics

 Dominic Smith At The Plate

-- Smith has driven home a run in 22 games this season (20.2%), including more than one RBI in 7.3% of his games.
+- He has scored in 33.6% of his games this season, with more than one run scored in 2.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.